Standard Terms and Conditions

 - Our staff undergo periodic training and this, together with the taking of annual leave, may lead to staff turnover and lack of continuity.
 We will use our best endeavours to avoid any disruption to an engagement’s progress.

-- You agree not to make any offer of employment or to employ or engage with any member of the Statucor staff working on an assignment.
-You further agree not to employ or engage with such person or use such a person’s services as a consultant or in any other way either independently or via a third party for a period of 12 months following the end of any involvement in the Services contract by the individual concerned, without our consent.
+- You agree not to make any offer of employment or to employ any member of the Statucor staff working on an assignment.
+You further agree not to employ such person or use such a person’s services as a consultant either independently or via a third party for a period of 6 months following the end of any involvement in the services contract by the individual concerned, without our consent.

 - Statucor reserves the right, but will not be obliged, to levy a recruitment fee of 15% (excluding VAT) on the first year’s cost to company of any of its staff accepting direct employment with you, or any associate of yours, while under an employment contract or within three months of the termination of employment with Statucor.